Digital-Identity-Labs/yubikey_otp/README.md

  be used for authentication with both command-line and web applications, but are most commonly used alongside traditional passwords to provide Two Factor authentication on web sites - the key is "something you have".

-All Yubikeys since 2008 can generate OTPs, but modern Yubikeys also support the U2F and WebAuthn standards: these are more secure and immune to phishing and should be prefered for new services.
+Most Yubikeys since 2008 can generate OTPs, but modern Yubikeys also support the U2F and WebAuthn standards: these are more secure and immune to phishing and should be prefered for new services.
 The older OTP format is more widely deployed and still actively used.
 This library only supports the older OTP format.